 Pro Number 3

 The gun is safe.
 No, let me rephrase that.
 It is super super safe!
 The way the safety is designed allows for multiple levels of accident prevention.
 This particular model has a safety lever that actually functions as a decocking lever as well.
+This means you can switch back and forth from double action to single action depending on your personal preference.
 One of the best breakdowns on the inner workings of the safety on the 92FS can be seen in the video below.

 Con Number 3